 Riboflavin, or vitamin B2, is among the many important B vitamins.

-Adequate riboflavin levels, on the other hand, can help prevent DNA damage and protect against carcinogens.
+Adequate riboflavin levels can also help prevent DNA damage and protect against carcinogens.

 Beef Kidney Health Benefits